-One of the most popular new techniques for hair transplantation is NeoGraft -- a hair transplant technology that’s minimally invasive and designed to help you improve your hairline without the strip scar, discomfort and lengthy recovery of a traditional hair transplant.
+A popular new technique for hair transplantation is NeoGraft — a hair transplant technology that’s minimally invasive and designed to help you improve your hairline without the strip scar, discomfort and lengthy recovery of a traditional hair transplant.

 On paper, NeoGraft seems much better than a traditional strip hair transplant.
+But is that reality?
 In this guide, we’ll explain how NeoGraft works, share its key advantages and discuss its real value as a method of restoring your hairline and reversing the effects of male pattern baldness.

 NeoGraft is a modern hair transplant technique that lets you add thickness and density back to your hairline without many of the downsides of a traditional hair transplant.